brianlmerritt/scaffold_me/recipes/svelte_runes_spa.md

 ### 5. Create Simple Clean Working Application
 - Remember we have DaisyUI + themes installed - use them
-- Build a standard `+layout.svelte` SPA page using runes
-- Create a beautiful `+page.svelte` with real Svelte 5 runes and DaisyUI welcoming the user with the heading "My Svelte SPA project".
+- Build the `+layout.svelte` SPA page using runes and create a beautiful `+page.svelte` with real Svelte 5 runes and DaisyUI welcoming the user with the heading "My Svelte SPA project".
 Put a DaisyUI theme changer in the top right corner.
 In the hero section write "This project template was created using scaffold_me" in a nice large colourful font.
 Create two columns below the hero section.
 In the left list the major components of the project.
-On the right column, create functional Svelte 5 runes examples ($state, $derived, $effect)
+On the right column, create functional Svelte 5 runes examples ($state, $derived, $effect).
+Make sure the page uses modern design and looks good.
 - Ensure the app demonstrates proper runes patterns and TypeScript integration
 - Verify the application runs without errors after `npm run dev`